 Keeping an Eye on Change

-Total Clarity, who is sponsored by the Diamond Producers Association, or DPA, studies the benefits and impacts of diamond mining today.
-The DPA was formed in May of 2015 and is an international alliance of seven of the world’s leading diamond mining companies.
-DPA members make up roughly seventy-five percent of the world’s total diamond production.
-The DPA’s mission is to protect and promote the integrity and reputation of diamonds, and the entire diamond industry.
+Total Clarity, who is sponsored by the Natural Diamond Council, or NDC, studies the benefits and impacts of diamond mining today.
+The NDC was formed in May of 2015 and is an international alliance of seven of the world’s leading diamond mining companies.
+NDC members make up roughly seventy-five percent of the world’s total diamond production.
+The NDC's mission is to protect and promote the integrity and reputation of diamonds, and the entire diamond industry.
 They work hard to highlight the benefits and impacts these companies make to help:

 The information they gather helps make changes in energy conservation, steps taken to create a way to reduce CO2 emissions, and programs that will help maintain and improve worker safety.